 Here are some ways to make this time just a bit healthier and happier:

-- Watch your words: Communicate in a careful way.
+- Watch your words: Communicate carefully.
 Ask more questions and give room for silence.

 - Expect less: That’s correct.
 This is not a time for being a leader requiring extreme stretch goals.
-Of course, get work done yet don’t create this as a time of gut-clenching overwork.
+Of course, do your work.
+Yet, don’t make this a time of gut-clenching overwork.

-- Express understanding: Let those in your pod know they are being heard and their wants and needs are certainly being factored into the daily agenda.
+- Express understanding: Let those at work know they can speak out.
+Please make sure you factor in their wants and needs into the daily agenda.

 There is no price tag you can put on emotional and psychological safety.
-It comes from within and those who master this art of staying calm in the midst of uncertainty are the leaders that are appreciated, the ones others will follow willingly and without griping.
+It comes from within.
+Moreover, those who master this art of calmness in the midst of uncertainty are the most appreciated leaders.
+These are the leaders others will follow willingly and without griping.